 The Green checkpoints are those that will require you to perform a knife maneuver while passing through them.

-If you don’t manage to do that, you fail.
-The center of the checkpoint will indicate whether it’s a left knife maneuver or a right one, but you can do either one – it only shows it as a recommendation to make the following checkpoint easier.
+If you do not manage to do that, you fail.
+The center of the checkpoint will indicate whether it is a left knife maneuver or a right one, but you can do either one – it only shows it as a recommendation to make the following checkpoint easier.

 The Blue checkpoints are ones which will require you to fly inverted through them.
-If you can’t do that, you will fail.
+If you cannot do that, you will fail.